mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

   This is typical for image processing algorithms, where the local value of the pixel is updated according to the value of neighbour pixels.
 This decorator is not explained in this guide.
+- Overload: You can replace any function implemented by Python built-in or 3rd party libraries with your own numba-optimized function.
+Not explained in this guide.

 How this is achieved?